scipy-lectures/scientific-python-lectures/intro/summary-exercices/stats-interpolate.rst

 In this section the quantile function will be estimated by using the ``UnivariateSpline`` class which can represent a spline from points.
 The default behavior is to build a spline of degree 3 and points can have different weights according to their reliability.
-Variantes are ``InterpolatedUnivariateSpline`` and ``LSQUnivariateSpline`` on which errors checking is going to change.
+Variants are ``InterpolatedUnivariateSpline`` and ``LSQUnivariateSpline`` on which errors checking is going to change.
 In case a 2D spline is wanted, the ``BivariateSpline`` class family is provided.
-All thoses classes for 1D and 2D splines use the FITPACK Fortran subroutines, that's why a lower library access is available through the ``splrep`` and ``splev`` functions for respectively representing and evaluating a spline.
+All those classes for 1D and 2D splines use the FITPACK Fortran subroutines, that's why a lower library access is available through the ``splrep`` and ``splev`` functions for respectively representing and evaluating a spline.